 In Section III I discuss whether the universe is infinite or finite.
-While we don't yet know the answer to this question, Einstein's general theory of relativity predicts that finite universes contain a larger density of matter than infinite ones, so by measuring the density in the universe we should hopefully be able to make the determination.
+While we don't yet know the answer to this question, Einstein's general theory of relativity predicts that finite universes contain a larger density of matter than infinite ones, so by measuring the density in the universe we could in principle be able to make the determination.
+I'll explain why this method hasn't yet worked.
 I conclude this section by describing what it would mean for the universe to be infinite or finite.

 In Section V I continue the story, describing what relativity theory predicts will happen to the universe in the future.
 The two possibilities are that the universe will continue to expand forever or that it will eventually slow down and begin contracting.
-The theory tells us that which one will happen depends on whether or not the average density of the universe exceeds a certain value, the same value that determines whether the universe is infinite or finite.
-Relativity predicts that an infinite universe will continue to expand forever, whereas a finite universe will expand for a finite time and then contract.
-I conclude by describing these two scenarios.
+Which of those will happen depends on the density of energy in the universe and on what type of energy it is.
+I describe those conditions and conclude by describing these two scenarios.

 The paper is followed by a series of endnotes that discuss other issues, including evidence for the big bang model as well as possible problems with it and the proposed solutions.
 It is not necessary to read the endnotes to understand the rest of the paper.